 Store visit conversions are available to a limited number of Google advertisers.
-To be able to measure store visit conversions you will need to meet the following requirements:
+To be able to measure store visit conversions you will need several requirements... and here they are!

 - Have multiple physical store locations in eligible countries.
 Ask your account representative if store visit conversions are available in your location.